 Our bones bear the brunt of our weight on a daily basis, but did you know that bone is a living tissue that continuously breaks down and rebuilds throughout life?

-We typically reach our peak bone mass by the time we hit age 30, according to Harvard Health Publishing, after which it may remain fairly steady (depending on diet and lifestyle) for another 20 years.
-After that, women generally experience bone loss more quickly because menopause sets in while men may start to experience more bone loss in their late 50s.
+We typically reach our peak bone mass by the time we hit age 30, after which it may remain fairly steady (depending on diet and lifestyle) for another 20 years, according to Harvard Health Publishing.
+After that, people going through menopause generally experience bone loss more quickly because of hormonal changes.

 That being said, vitamin K is essential for good bone health.
-And clocking in with more than 25 percent of a woman's daily needs and 18 percent for men per one-cup serving, arugula is packed with this bone-building nutrient.
+And clocking in with more than 25 percent of a person assigned female at births' (AFAB) daily needs and 18 percent for a person assigned male at birth (AMAB) per 1-cup serving, arugula is high in this bone-building nutrient.

 Arugula Health Risks

-Arugula is generally regarded as safe for most people to consume and is not known to be associated with any food allergies to date.
+Arugula is generally regarded as safe for most people to eat and is not known to be associated with any food allergies to date.

-However, leafy greens, including arugula, contain low amounts of oxalate.
-It is recommended that those with a history of oxalate-containing kidney stones should avoid overconsuming oxalate-containing foods, according to Harvard Health Publishing, so speak to your doctor about adding arugula to your diet if you have calcium oxalate stones.
+But, leafy greens, including arugula, have low amounts of oxalate.
+It is recommended that those with a history of oxalate-containing kidney stones should avoid over-eating oxalate-containing foods, according to Harvard Health Publishing, so speak to your doctor about adding arugula to your diet if you have calcium oxalate stones.

 Vitamin K can interact with a few medications and certain medications can also have an adverse effect on vitamin K levels, according to the National Institutes of Health.